Our 8 top strategies to manage Sleep Regressions

 Whilst a parent doesn’t have any control over a baby going through growth spurts, and the development of their social awareness, probably one of the most difficult parts of the 4 month sleep regression is when a baby is also learning to roll which parents do have to manage.

-Not only are their sleeping patterns often hugely challenging this regression period, parents – already not getting as much sleep as previously – are now also having to cope with watching their baby learn to roll during the night and the natural worries around sleep safety that will come with this development.
+Not only are their sleeping patterns often hugely challenging during this regression period, parents are now also having to cope with watching their baby learn to roll during the night and the natural worries around sleep safety that will come with this development.

-Unfortunately, quite a high proportion of my clients I work with on a one-to-one coaching basis have had babies that slept quite well up until 3 months but that all changed once the 4 month sleep regression occurred and bad habits were introduced in order for the family to survive during this period.
+Unfortunately, quite a high proportion of our private clients have had babies that slept quite well up until 3 months which all changed once the 4 month sleep regression occurred and they went into full survival mode which usually means less sleep for everyone longer-term.

 8 MONTH SLEEP REGRESSION